 - Best Australia and Pacific Restaurant/Bar

 - Best Overall Restaurant

 - Best Overall Bar

-These awards will be presented at an innovative and exciting ceremony, attended by the world's top designers and operators, at a UK venue in early October.
+These awards will be presented at an innovative and exciting ceremony, attended by the world's top designers and operators, at Florattica, London on the 19th October.